LouisDev314/Upollomer/README.md

 <u>v1.0</u>

-This is the init version of Upollomer, built basic framework, user database and REST API
+This is the init version of Upollomer, basic framework

 **<u>Task</u>**